-Meadowville Village Heritage Conservation District Plan, 2014: Property Inventory, Schedule B.1
+Meadowville Village Heritage Conservation District Plan, 2014: Property Inventory, Schedule B

-- The property has an historical association with 7053 Pond Street, formerly known as the Apple Tree Inn - The property has remained vacant since the early settlement of the Village and remains a green open space
+• The property has remained vacant since the early settlement of the Village and remains a green open space

-The property at 7057 Pond Street has an historic association with the Gooderham, Silverthorn and Cheyne families.
+The property at 7057 Pond Street has an historical association with the Gooderham, Silverthorn and Cheyne families.
 The vacant lot remains without a structure as a maintained green open space.
 It is noted that residential development will occur on this site in the future.

-Meadowville Village Heritage Conservation District Plan, 2014: Property Inventory, Schedule B.1
+Meadowville Village Heritage Conservation District Plan, 2014: Property Inventory, Schedule B